 Many colleges are test optional this year!

-Due to COVID-19, many colleges are allowing students to submit applications without an SAT or ACT score for this year.
+Due to COVID-19, many colleges (including all UNC System schools) are allowing students to submit applications without an SAT or ACT score for this year.

 Talk to Ms. Cook if you're deciding whether or not to take the tests.